 Receiving a diagnosis of an autoimmune disease is overwhelming.
 There is so much to take in, especially if you have no knowledge about your diagnosed disease and weren’t expecting it.

-I could have saved myself a lot of heartache and frustration had I been warned about and/or educated in the subject that I am sharing with you today.
+I could have saved myself a lot of heartache and frustration had I been warned about and/or educated on the subject I am sharing today.